dotnet/AspNetCore.Docs/aspnetcore/grpc/json-transcoding-binding.md

 The `custom` field allows for other HTTP methods.

-In the following example, the `CreateAddress` method is mapped to `POST` with the specified route.
+In the following example, the `CreateAddress` method is mapped to `POST` with the specified route:

 [!code-protobuf[](~/grpc/json-transcoding-binding/httpmethod.proto?highlight=4)]